Dental Implants – Jacksonville, FL

 Permanently Rebuild Your Smile

 It doesn’t matter how you came to have missing teeth—the important thing is that you have them replaced.
 Tooth loss results in jaw bone degeneration, failing oral health, and even more missing teeth later on.
 The earlier you seek an effective solution, the better your chances of avoiding these side effects of tooth loss.
 Did you know the best replacements for one or more missing teeth are dental implants?
 Nothing else replaces the tooth’s root as well as the crown that sits on top.
-Dr. Johnson and Dr. Baxter perform the entire procedure for dental implants—from initial implantation to final restoration—under one roof at North Jacksonville Complete Dentistry.
+Dr. Bradberry and Dr. Baxter perform the entire procedure for dental implants—from initial implantation to final restoration—under one roof at North Jacksonville Complete Dentistry.

 Why Choose North Jacksonville Complete Dentistry for Dental Implants?